BoZenKhaa/songbook/README.md

 ## Compilation
 To compile into pdf (With songs packeg installed):
-Run following in the directory with the main file: pdflatex main.tex songidx titlfile.sxd titlfile.sbx songidx authfile.sxd authfile.sbx pdflatex main.tex
+Run following in the directory with the main file:

+pdflatex main.tex

+songidx titlfile.sxd titlfile.sbx

+songidx authfile.sxd authfile.sbx

+pdflatex main.tex

-Voila, you have
+Voila, you are done.